Becoming a railway apprentice.

 Transport for Wales

-Transport for Wales advertises all of their vacancies via comeaboard.co.uk.
-This handy portal allows you to search vacancies across engineering, customer service and train driving.
+Transport for Wales advertises all of its vacancies via comeaboard.co.uk.
+This handy portal allows you to search for vacancies across engineering, customer service and train driving.

 There are often trainee jobs available (equivalent to apprenticeships), however, there is no dedicated window so check back often to find the best jobs.